Your Amazing Life

-Look at the three points above and realize that every single thing in your life today can go into one of those boxes.
+Look at the three points above and realize that everything in your life today can fit into one of those boxes.
 Some fit into more than one, of course.
-For instance, your behavior results from who you are, but because your behavior depends on context, it’s also influenced by what you do, which depends on who you want to be.
+For instance, your behavior results from who you are, but because your behavior depends on context, it also influences what you do, which depends on who you want to be.

 No matter how hard you try to find something that doesn’t match one of these categories, you’ll still be able to fit it in there.
 But why is it important?

-You see, in today’s world, there’s a constant avalanche of achievement-ism bombarding us from every which direction.
-That is a word I made up on the spot, and I define it as the constant pressure that society puts on us to achieve “things” and figure out ways to call ourselves achievers.
+In today’s world, there’s a constant avalanche of achievement-ism bombarding us from every which direction.
+That’s a word I made up on the spot, and I define it as the constant pressure society puts on us to achieve “things” and figure out ways to call ourselves achievers.
 Goal-setting, habit-forming, rituals, task completion—you’ve all heard them.
 What is the common denominator for these?

 The answer is action.
 Action drives all of them.
 Although there cannot be any effective action without thinking, analysis, and reflection, just visualizing your goals and accomplishments is not enough.
 You actually have to undertake them.

-I can speak to this because I’ve gone through it in thick and thin.
+I can speak to this because I’ve gone through it thick and thin.
 I’m far from finished with this process.
 As a matter of fact, while writing this material, I had several new self-reflection sessions that revealed brand new things I hadn’t even seen in the past.
 This process is never-ending, or at least, so it seems for me.
-All I hope to achieve in creating this program is that I will have inspired you to start your own journey and follow it through.
+All I hope to achieve in creating this program is to inspire you to start your own journey and follow it through.
 There will be victories and failures.
 Embrace them all, as they are both necessary.

-Now, let’s look at each of the three components of this program to understand what they are, and then we’ll dive into how they connect in order to build toward one powerful journey for you.
+Now, let’s look at each of the three components of this program to understand what they are, and then we’ll dive into how they connect to build a powerful journey designed specifically for you.

 Discovery Voyage — Shining A Light On Who You Are

 If I ask you who you are, I’m sure you have a quick answer.
-You might say, mother, father, accountant, human, or chef extraordinaire.
+You might say mother, father, accountant, human, or chef extraordinaire.
 There are as many answers as there are people.
-But that one particular answer that came out of you in the blink of an eye, that one answer is just one thing.
+But the one particular answer that came out of you in the blink of an eye, that one answer is just one thing.
 It’s the thing that is on your mind right now.

-You are not only that; you are many things, and there are many interconnected layers that overlap to create the fabric of you.
+You are not only that; you are many things, and many interconnected layers overlap to create your fabric.

-Your beliefs, whether empowering or limiting, either set boundaries on what you may or may not do, or free you from any kind of mental shackles.
+Whether empowering or limiting, your beliefs either set boundaries to what you may or may not do or free you from any kind of mental shackles.